hundredyearfarms/Hundred-Year-Farm-Project/README.md

 <img src="Update2022.svg" alt="Project Update" width="1000">
 </p>

 Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the home with its space heating, hot water, electricity, and water purification.
 Yard and wood waste will be the home's biofuel with nutrients, and especially nitrogen, that the system generates being captured for use onsite.
 When also producing char for soil improvement, that co-generation system can become carbon negative.
 The technology to do this is not new, but it still requires significant development for cost reduction before it will be economically viable in general use.
-We think we may know how to achieve that.

-Assuming successful technology development, manufactured components for cogeneration systems are possible and the development of a carbon-negative housing development (2.5 acre lots) is also a possibility.

 ***Future***

+Technology development is, of course, difficult to predict.
+Ethereum, for example, has the potential to significantly reduce the cost of delivering low-carbon technologies but it is still an immature technology with a great deal of regulatory uncertainty requiring clarification.
+Advances in water purification technologies along with tools, such as AI and robotics for growing plants, could prove equally important.

+Assuming success by the communities developing the various distributed technologies this project relies upon, the following timelines should be achievable.

-1. Construction of the carbon-negative household through three stages:
+**2023-2030**: Construction of the carbon-negative household through three stages:

 - A carbon-negative workshop or office (1 person 8 hours per day).

 - A carbon-negative summer home for two people.

 - A carbon-negative year-round home for two people in a climate with cold winters.

-2. Publish the life-cycle assessment.
+**2030-2035**: Publish the life-cycle assessment.

 **OWNERS**